ralfebert/MuseumGuide/README.md

 ## Endpoints / Service

-I define all the endpoint logic (loading, error handling, decoding) as `async` methods in a separate type - here `await` is 🎂 super awesome to pause while the data is loading and then being able to continue with error handling and decoding without dancing around with completion handlers.
+I define all the endpoint logic (urls, encoding the request, error handling, decoding the response) as `async` methods in a separate type - here `await` is 🎂 super awesome to pause while the data is loading and then being able to continue with error handling and decoding without dancing around with completion handlers.

 I want to stick to Swift/Foundation APIs as much as possible / don't want to introduce a dependency like Alamofire for this.
 But I use my very minimalistic [SweetURLRequest](https://github.com/ralfebert/SweetURLRequest) package that I have extracted from numerous projects so I don't have to write the same boilerplate code again and again: